 Taxi service in New York

-The streets of Manhattan are flooded with yellow taxi cabs that can be hailed right off the curbs.
-Passengers simply need to inform the drivers of their destination by referencing the closest cross-street.
-The meter starts from the $2.50 mark and continues to rise based either on the distance travelled or time spent in the ride.
-A tip of 15% to 20% is normally expected by the drivers at the end of the journey.
+The streets of Manhattan are awash with yellow taxis that can be hailed from the curb.
+Passengers simply need to tell the driver where they are going by pointing to the nearest intersection.
+The fare starts at $2.50 and rises depending on the distance travelled or the length of the journey.
+A tip of 15% to 20% is usually expected at the end of the trip.

 Roosevelt Island Tram